Muted (adjective): To muffle, dampen, or soften the sound of.

 For those not familiar with the "various artists" projects I’ve produced for and/OAR in

-example, in the past I have produced three releases pertaining to film directors and their
+example, in the past I have produced three releases pertaining to film directors and

 One particular trait of music, sound art and older environmental / documentary